Skip to content

 Only during election night, we will see how people are divided into two parties almost equally half as democrats and republicans.

-Donald Trump, the former president, wanted the supreme court to overturn many states’ election results so that he could stay as a president in white house for 4 more years.
+Donald Trump, the president, wanted the supreme court to overturn many states’ election results when he lost election in the past so that he could stay as a president in white house for 4 more years.

-This is the country where the supreme court denied the petition filed by former president Donald Trump to overturn the state election result with one-line ruling as follows:
+This is the country where the supreme court denied the petition filed by the president Donald Trump to overturn the state election result in the past with one line ruling.

 “The application for injunctive relief presented to Justice Alito and by him referred to the Court is denied.”